Harry Potter and the Philosopher's Stone (film): Box office

 In the United States and Canada, it made $32.3 million on its opening day, breaking the single-day record previously held by Star Wars: Episode I – The Phantom Menace (1999).
 On the second day of release, the film's gross increased to $33.5 million, breaking the record for biggest single day again.
 It made $90.3 million during its first weekend, breaking the record for highest-opening weekend of all time that was previously held by The Lost World: Jurassic Park (1997).
 It held the record until the following May when Spider-Man (2002) made $114.8 million in its opening weekend.
-Plus, the film broke Batman Forevers record for having the largest opening weekend for a Warner Bros. film.
+Plus, the film broke Batman Forevers record for having the largest opening weekend for a Warner Bros.
+Pictures film.
 It would hold this record for two years until it was surpassed by The Matrix Reloaded (2003).
 Additionally, it shattered other opening records, surpassing Monsters, Inc. for having the biggest November opening weekend, Planet of the Apes for having the largest non-holiday opening weekend, the highest Friday gross and the biggest opening weekend of the year, The Mummy Returns for scoring the highest Saturday gross, Home Alone 2: Lost in New York (1992) for having the highest opening weekend for a Chris Columbus film and Mission: Impossible 2 (2000) for having the largest number of screenings, playing at 3,672 theaters.
 In just five days, it became the fastest film to approach the $100 million mark.
 The film grossed $2.3 million in its first two days in Taiwan, giving it a worldwide opening weekend total of $107 million.
 The film held onto the number 1 spot at the US box office for three consecutive weekends before getting overtaken by Ocean's Eleven.
 The film also had the highest-grossing 5-day (Wednesday-Sunday) Thanksgiving weekend record of $82.4 million, holding the title for twelve years until both The Hunger Games: Catching Fire (2013) and Frozen (2013) surpassed it with $110.1 million and $94 million respectively.
 By Christmas, it went on to become the highest-grossing film of the year, dethroning Shrek.